 Dr Khami Satchi is an ophthalmologist specialising in treatment of disorders of the eyelids, lacrimal (tear drainage) system and orbit (eye socket).

-Her general ophthalmology training from 1999 to 2007 included 5 years at Cambridge and Oxford University teaching hospitals and 3 years at district general hospitals (Reading, Windsor, Huntingdon) in the UK.
-Her fellowship training in eyelid, tear duct and orbital surgery was at Oxford Eye Hospital (2006), the Royal Victorian Eye and Ear Hospital (2007-2008) and at Moorfields Eye Hospital, London (2008-2009).
-She was subsequently appointed as a Locum Consultant to the ocular plastic, lacrimal and orbital service at Moorfields Eye Hospital.
+Her general ophthalmology training from 1999 to 2007 included 5 years at Cambridge and Oxford University teaching hospitals in the UK.
+Her advanced sub-speciality and fellowship training in eyelid, tear duct and orbital surgery was at Oxford Eye Hospital (2006), the Royal Victorian Eye and Ear Hospital (2007-2008) and at Moorfields Eye Hospital, London (2008-2009).
+She was subsequently appointed as a Locum Consultant to the ocular plastic, lacrimal and orbital service at Moorfields Eye Hospital (2009).

-Dr Satchi migrated to Melbourne in 2011 and is now a Consultant for the Orbital, Plastic and Lacrimal Clinic at the Royal Victorian Eye and Ear Hospital.
+Dr Satchi migrated to Melbourne in 2011 and has since held a public appointment as a Consultant for the Orbital, Plastic and Lacrimal Clinic at the Royal Victorian Eye and Ear Hospital.

-She has given presentations at international scientific meetings and has published 15 papers in specialist journals.
+She has given presentations at international scientific meetings and has authored 25 publications in scientific journals and a book chapter.

 Her areas of specialty include: